-Any other assets not elsewhere shown includes balances that are not shown in any other Solvency II balance sheet item, mainly accrued income and prepaid expenses not directly related to insurance operations, pension assets and an item regarding leasing.
+Any other assets not elsewhere shown includes balances that are not shown in any other Solvency II balance sheet item.
+The assets are mainly accrued income and prepaid expenses not directly related to insurance operations, pension assets and an asset related to leasing.
 Except for the treatment of pension assets, which are described in section 4.3.2 Pension benefit obligation, and reversal of prepaid expenses related to leasing agreements, which are described in section 4.5.1 Lease arrangements, these balances are treated consistently in the statutory accounts and in Solvency II, as the carrying amount is considered a reasonable approximation of the fair value.